danielrosendo/academy/docs/migration.md

-This page documents key breaking changes and tips for migrating between beta versions of Academy.
+This guide helps users adapt to breaking changes introduced during the v0.X development cycle, such as:

+* Changes to APIs, behavior, or configuration that require user action
+* Deprecated or removed features
+* Recommended steps for upgrading between versions

+We provide migration notes for each v0.X release to make upgrades easier during this early phase of development.
+After v1.0, this guide will be retired.
+All future changes—including breaking changes and deprecations—will be documented in the project changelog.

-Please refer to our [Versioning Policy](../contributing/releases.md#versioning) for more details on when we make breaking changes.
+Please refer to our [Version Policy](version-policy.md) for more details on when we make breaking changes.

-## Migrating to v0.3
+## Academy v0.3

-Academy v0.3 makes a few breaking changes to improve the ergonomics of common usage patterns.

 ### Handle actions are blocking by default